GDPR / PRIVACY / DATA PROTECTION

 Use of web site - cookies

 We use standard ‘Google Analytics’ to gather information about how our web site is used.
-We do not knowingly use any other form of tracking or cookies.
+We do not knowingly use any other form of tracking or cookies, although since the site is built on the Wix platform they may set additional cookies that we are not aware of and that are outside of our control.
 Google Analytics tracks visits to our web site, and gives us statistical information such as how many times our site is viewed, which pages are seen and what browsers people use to view the site.
 We cannot and do not identify individual visitors to the site.
 We use the general information provided to ensure the site is relevant, easy to use and effective and to improve it for future visitors.
 You can find out more about google analytics here : https://en.wikipedia.org/wiki/Google_Analytics

 Use of Google Analytics may result in cookies being placed on your computer.
 A cookie is a small computer file containing information that a web site transfers to your computer when you visit a web site.
 Most web browsers are set to accept cookies but can set your browser to reject cookies if you wish (please refer to your browser use instructions or help guide).
 You can also find out more about cookies here: www.aboutcookies.org